 Roythornes Solicitors is one of the UK’s leading agri-food firms, with extensive experience in other sectors including private client, energy and commercial property.

 The firm: Roythornes was founded in 1934.
-It now has four offices and over 200 staff and continues to expand.
+It now has five offices and over 200 staff and continues to expand.
 The firm’s main office is in Spalding, which is at the heart of the agriculture and fresh produce industries – sectors in which Roythornes has particular expertise.

 Roythorne’s growth plans include an increase in focus on developing areas such as added value food and drink, energy and planning, as well as continued expansion and development of expertise in agriculture.
 Employing experienced cross-functional teams who handle complex and interrelated issues for clients, the firm offers a complete approach providing the very best advice available in the UK.

 The firm’s clients range from individuals and families to some of the UK’s fastest moving and most innovative businesses.
 Within this there are long-standing family trusts looking after large country estates, property investors managing extensive portfolios and large high-street charities and corporates.
 A large proportion of clients have been coming to Roythornes for generations.
 It also acts for some of the most entrepreneurial companies in the UK – in particular in the area of renewable energy.